nilesh92k3/webcrawler/readme.md

 ## Build and run the crawler service
 ### Pre-requisites
-You must either have (**Node** and **NPM**) or **Docker** installed on your system
+You must either have (**Node** and **NPM**) or **Docker** installed on your system Checkout code from the master branch, then go into the project directory and run the following commands.
 #### 1. To run using Node:
 You simply need to run *npm install* and *node .*